antoineLZCH/exercice-impots/README.md

 1. Exercice 1 : Done
 2. Exercice 2 : Done
-3. Exercice 3 : In progress.
+3. Exercice 3 : Done
-4. Exercice 4 : In progress.
 5. Boss final : 🙈

 ## To do